eiffel-wrap-c/WrapC/doc/Readme.md

 The basic layout looks like this:

 	WrapC
-		bin        --
+		bin        -- wrap_c executable
-		doc 	   -- Wrap C documentation
+		doc 	   -- WrapC documentation
-		examples   -- Set of examples that comes with WrapC library    -- kernel of WrapC (Parse the config file, Parse C header, AST and code Generation) misc       -- Set of configuration files used for the geant automation scripts. src        -- WrapC application source code
+		examples   -- Set of examples that comes with WrapC library    -- kernel of WrapC (Parse the config file, Parse C header, AST and code Generation) config     -- Set of configuration files used for the geant automation scripts. src        -- WrapC application source code
 		tools      -- Generic tools for pre-post processing *